adamff-dev/Rickroll_MODDED_HID/README.md

 # Rickroll MODDED
-This is a modification from the real "Rickroll".
+This is a modification from the real "<a href="https://gitlab.com/WarKitteh/arduino-hid-rickroll">Rickroll</a>".
 It does the same, but it's got a big difference: It sets the volume to the maximum continuously.
 What happens if someone tries to get down the volume?
 A vbs resets it to the maximum level.
 It seems funny, isn't it?
 # About...
 Version: 1.0